-The majority of the people follow either Hinduism or Buddhism, which since ancient times have co-existed in harmony in Nepal.
-Some of the most sacred pilgrimage sites for Hindus are located here, while the Buddha was born in Lumbini, which lies to the south west of Kathmandu.
+The majority of the people follow either Hinduism or Buddhism, which since ages past have co-existed in harmony in Nepal.
+Some of the most sacred pilgrimage sites for Hindus are located here, while the Buddha was born in Lumbini, which lies to the southwest of Kathmandu.

 Straddling the trans-Himalayan trade routes, Nepal has been exposed to varied cultural influences throughout history.
 Nepal’s diverse heritage is mainly religious in character.
 In the Kathmandu Valley, which is a center of cultural excellence, the traditional art, architecture, music, dance and festivals are all expressions of religious devotion.
 Art consists of scroll paintings, murals, carvings and statues depicting sacred themes.
 Folk music and dances are linked to the agricultural cycle.

 Because of its differing elevation, Nepal offers varied climatic conditions - from the tropical heat in the Terai to the freezing cold in the mountains.
 In the mid-hills, particularly Kathmandu, the climate is temperate with warm summers and cool winters.
 Temperatures range from a maximum of 37 to a minimum of 8 degrees Celsius in the plains, 28 to 2 degrees in the Kathmandu Valley, and between 16 and -6 degrees in the mountains.
 From June to August is the rainy season.